-- 22. ICIM Eligibility Criteria.
-Requests will be deemed eligible if it is determined that the Requesters meet all of the following criteria: - a.
-The Request is filed by two or more persons who believe that they have been or may be affected and who are living in the country where the Bank-Financed Operation is located.
-If the Request is filed by a Representative, the identity of the Requesters on whose behalf the Request is filed will be indicated and written proof of representation will be attached. - b.
-The Request clearly identifies a Bank-Financed Operation that has been approved by the Board, the President, or the Donors Committee. - c.
-The Request describes the harm and its relationship with the noncompliance with one or more Relevant Operational Policies. - d.
-The Request describes the efforts that the Requesters have made to address the issues in the Request with Management and includes a description of the results of those efforts, or an explanation of why contacting Management was not possible.

-e.
-None of the exclusions set forth in paragraph 19 apply.
+- 22. ICIM ELIGIBILITY CRITERIA.
+A Request will be deemed eligible by the ICIM if it is determined that it meets all of the following criteria: - a.
+The Request is filed by two or more persons who believe that they have been or may be affected and who reside in the country where the Bank-Financed Operation is implemented.
+If the Request is filed by a representative, the identity of the Requesters on whose behalf the Request is filed will be indicated and written proof of representation will be attached. - The Request clearly identifies a Bank-Financed Operation that has been approved by the Board, the President, or the Donors Committee. - c.
+The Request describes the Harm that could result from potential noncompliance with one or more Relevant Operational Policies. - d.
+The Request describes the efforts that the Requesters have made to address the issues in the Request with Management and includes a description of the results of those efforts, or an explanation of why contacting Management was not possible. - e.
+None of the exclusions set forth in paragraph 19 of this Policy apply.

-23. Eligibility Process
+23. ELIGIBILITY PROCESS